Rishit-katiyar/Mastering-AWS-DeepRacer/chapter's /Chapter 7: Reward Function Components (if basics done ,start from here ).md

     return reward
 ```

+Within the realm of autonomous racing, the Python functions `speed_reward()` and `steering_reward()` intricately evaluate the agent's speed and steering actions, respectively.
+By setting threshold values indicative of desired performance levels, these functions assign rewards commensurate with the agent's adherence to optimal speed and steering behaviors.
+Such nuanced reward mechanisms facilitate the cultivation of agile and precise driving skills essential for navigating complex racing environments.

 #### 4. Dynamic Rewards: Navigating Realms of Uncertainty with Adaptability

 Dynamic rewards, the chameleons of the reward function landscape, imbue adaptability and variability into the agent's journey, responding dynamically to changes in the environment or behavior.
 From the serene tranquility of smooth driving incentives to the thundering fury of off-track penalties, these rewards empower agents to navigate diverse racing scenarios with agility and finesse.
 Embrace the ever-evolving symphony of dynamic rewards, as depicted in the following opus: